 Volodymyrska Street continues beyond Sofiyivska Square where the end of the street begins to slope downwards.
 On the left-hand side lies the ruins of Desyatynna Church.
 A number of souvenir stalls are located in this area.

 A few metres beyond lies St. Andrew’s Church.
 The church itself was closed during my visit but the grounds were open at a fee.
-The view of eastern Kiev from the grounds was exceptional and worth the small fee.
+The view of eastern Kyiv from the grounds was exceptional and worth the small fee.

 ANDRIIVSKI DESCENT

-There are plenty of cafés and restaurants here so you could mark this as the half way point on this self-guided Kiev walking tour.
+There are plenty of cafés and restaurants here so you could mark this as the half way point on this self-guided Kyiv walking tour.
 However, there’s a sizeable amount of eateries in Podil if you’re willing to wait a few minutes.

 At the bottom of Andriivskyi Descent lies Podil, an area with pre-Soviet architecture.
 I really liked the vibe of this area and would consider it a good place to stay.
 It’s an equally good place to have lunch and hang out.